Using Molasses To Grow Cannabis – When, Why, and How

 How Much Molasses Per Gallon or Liter of Water:

 During veg I use 1/2 tablespoon per gallon.
 Molasses during veg is not as essential as it is during the flowering phase, and therefore I use less of it during the vegetative phase.
+But if you have microbes in the soil you may want to use a little more to keep them fed – around 1 tablespoon per gallon.

 During flowering you can increase the total amount of molasses you use.
 I use 2 tablespoons during flowering, but I’ve read of other growers using anywhere between 1 and 4 tablespoons per gallon of water.